kajott/StateOfMind/README.md

 - builds with reasonably modern compilers
 - runs on reasonably modern operating systems
 - native 64-bit binary, no emulation
-- uses SDL 2.0 and OpenGL 3.3 for display and sound
+- uses SDL 2.0 and OpenGL for display and sound
-- "antialiased blocky" upscaling from 320x200 to desktop resolution
+- "antialiased blocky" upscaling from 320x200 to desktop resolution on OpenGL 3.3 and up

 ## Bugs